-Everything that is not explicitly authorised and prescribed in the following rules is forbidden.
+Everything that is not authorized and prescribed in this rule, or the IDM Eligible Parts List, is strictly forbidden.

-Superbike motorcycles require an FIM homologation or a DMSB homologation for classes Superstock 1000 or Superbike.
+Superbike motorcycles require an FIM homologation or a DMSB authorisation for classes Superstock 1000 or Superbike.
 For Motorcyles homologated in Superbike class only, additional restrictions can be mandated.
 All motorcycles must comply in every respect with the following Technical Regulations and the Technical Regulations for road racing (see DMSB Motorcycle Yearbook, orange section), unless they are already equipped as such on the homologated model.

 The appearance from the front, rear and the profile of Superbike motorcycles must, except when otherwise stated, conform to the homologated shape (as originally produced by the manufacturer).
+The appearance of the exhaust system is excluded from this rule.